Dhaka: Education and research

 Dhaka has the largest number of schools, colleges and universities of any Bangladeshi city.
 The education system is divided into five levels: primary (from grades 1 to 5), junior (from grades 6 to 8), secondary (from grades 9 to 10), higher secondary (from grades 11 to 12) and tertiary.
 The five years of primary education concludes with a Primary School Completion (PSC) Examination, the three years of junior education concludes with Junior School Certificate (JSC) Examination.
 Next, two years of secondary education concludes with a Secondary School Certificate (SSC) Examination.
 Students who pass this examination proceed to two years of higher secondary or intermediate training, which culminate in a Higher Secondary School Certificate (HSC) Examination.
 Education is mainly offered in Bengali.
 However, English is also widely taught and used.
 Many Muslim families send their children to attend part-time courses or even to pursue full-time religious education alongside other subjects, which is imparted in Bengali and Arabic in schools, colleges and madrasas.

 There are 52 universities in Dhaka.
 Dhaka College is the oldest institution for higher education in the city and among the earliest established in British India, founded in 1841.
-Since independence, Dhaka has seen the establishment of numerous public and private colleges and universities that offer undergraduate and graduate degrees as well as a variety of doctoral programmes.
+Since independence, Dhaka has seen the establishment of numerous public and private colleges and universities that offer undergraduate and graduate degrees as well as a variety of doctoral programs.
 The University of Dhaka is the oldest public university in the country which has more than 30,000 students and 1,800 faculty staff.
 It was established in 1921 being the first university in the region.
-The university has 23 research centres and 70 departments, faculties and institutes.
+The university has 23 research centres and 70 departments, faculties, and institutes.
 Eminent seats of higher education include Bangladesh University of Engineering and Technology (BUET), Bangabandhu Sheikh Mujib Medical University (BSMMU), Jagannath University and Sher-e-Bangla Agricultural University.
-Dhaka Medical College and Sir Salimullah Medical College are two of the best medical colleges in the country.
+Bangladesh University of Professionals (BUP), situated in Mirpur Cantonment, is the largest public university affiliated with the armed forces.
+Dhaka Medical College is one of the oldest and largest medical colleges in the country.
 Founded in 1875, the Dhaka Medical School was the first medical school in British East Bengal, which became Sir Salimullah Medical College in 1962.
 Other government medical colleges are Shaheed Suhrawardy Medical College, Mugda Medical College and Armed Forces Medical College, Dhaka.

+Two Nobel laureates are prominently associated with the city, including Amartya Sen who grew up in the city during the 1930s and 1940s, and attended St. Gregory's School; and Muhammad Yunus, who studied at Dhaka University, founded the Grameen Bank and lives in the city.